dlt-hub/verified-sources/README.md

 Please look at `example.secrets.toml` in `.dlt` folder on how to configure `postgres`, `redshift` and `bigquery` credentials.

+### Adding common credentials

+If you add a new pipeline that require secret value, please add a placeholder to `example.secrets.toml`.
+See example for chess.

 # How Pipelines will be used
 The reason for the structure above is to use `dlt init` command to let user add the pipelines to their own project. `dlt init` is able to add pipelines as pieces of code, not as dependencies, see explanation here: https://github.com/dlt-hub/python-dlt-init-template